 The speed you get depends on your provider’s coverage of the 4G or 5G network and the strength of your signal.

 |Network||Average download speed||Average Upload speed|

-4G broadband isn’t as fast as fibre broadband and is unlikely to be as fast as standard broadband.
+4G broadband isn’t as fast as fibre broadband, but in urban areas with good coverage, 5G mobile broadband may be as fast and reliable as fibre broadband.

 It runs on the same kind of connection as your mobile phone, so if coverage is poor in your location, you’ll find it hard to get decent speeds with mobile broadband from the same provider.

-Before you decide, it’s worth weighing up the pros and cons for your circumstances, to work out if it’s suitable for you.
+Before you decide, it’s worth weighing up the pros and cons to decide whether it’s suitable for you.

 Here are some of the main pros and cons of using mobile broadband:

-The only extra set up costs for 4G mobile broadband is the price of the dongle, data SIM or wifi hub, but they’re normally provided free as part of your monthly plan.
+The only extra set-up costs for mobile broadband could be the price of the WiFi dongle, data SIM or wifi hub, but they’re often provided free as part of your monthly plan.
 Contracts are typically 12 months or 30 day rolling.